Examining Authoritarian Vs. Authoritative Parenting

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-Authoritarian parenting overview and outcomes
+Authoritarian parenting and its effects on children

 Authoritarian parents are seen as overly strict, serving as their children’s dictators, demanding unquestioning obedience while maintaining excessive control and lacking warmth and affection.

-Characteristics of authoritarian parenting include
+Characteristics of authoritarian parenting

 • One-way communication where the parental and child roles are clear.
 All the power is with the parents, who don’t often explain rules, and children are rarely given choices.